aletej96/Python-classes/README.md

 1. **Introduction to Python**
    Basic Python programming concepts, including variables, data types, loops, conditionals, functions, and more.
 Designed to get you familiar with Python as a programming language.

+   ##  HOW DO I ACTIVATE CONDA ON VSC?

+   Open Terminal in VSC: View > Terminal or use Ctrl +
+   1. Activate Conda Environment:conda activate your_env_name
+   2. Set Python Interpreter:
+Click on the Python interpreter in the bottom left.
+Select your Conda environment.
+   3. Verify: python --version

 2. **Introduction to NumPy**
    Learn the fundamentals of NumPy, the library for numerical computing.
 This section covers arrays, operations on arrays, and key functions that enable efficient mathematical calculations.